openebs/website/docs/main/user-guides/replicated-storage-user-guide/advanced-operations/HA.md

 ---
 ## High Availability

-Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) 2.0 enhances High Availability (HA) of the volume target with the nexus switch-over feature.
+Replicated Storage (a.k.a Replicated Engine or Mayastor) 2.0 enhances High Availability (HA) of the volume target with the nexus switch-over feature.
 In the event of the target failure, the switch-over feature quickly detects the failure and spawns a new nexus to ensure I/O continuity.
 The HA feature consists of two components:
 - HA node agent (which runs in each csi- node) and
 - Cluster agent (which runs alongside the agent-core).